-This New Video Game Lets You Play as a Hot Dad Dating Other Hot Dads
+This New Video Game Lets You Play As a Hot Dad Dating Other Hot Dads

 The trailer was released on Father’s Day and quickly went viral — unsurprising, as it sits at the nexus of various popular internet interests, namely dads, hot dads, and daddies.

-Dream Daddy was co-created by Leighton Gray and Vernon Shaw, the former of whom tells The Cut she initially thought of the concept while hanging out with friends at art school and chatting about furry culture and “fursonas.”
+Dream Daddy was co-created by Leighton Gray and Vernon Shaw, the former of whom tells the Cut she initially thought of the concept while hanging out with friends at art school and chatting about furry culture and “fursonas.”

 “We got on a goof about what other kinds of ‘sonas you could have.
 I love dad culture, all my friends call me ‘Dad,’ and so immediately I was like, oh, Dadsonas,” Gray recalls.
 “From there I was thinking like, man, it would be great if there was a game where you could create your own Dadsona and, I don’t know, date other hot dads.
 That is all that I want in a video game, so I guess I have to make it.”